pravega/zookeeper-operator/README.md

 ```
-Additionally, the Upgrading status set to False and PodsReady status set to True, which signifies that the upgrade has completed, as shown below
+Additionally, the Upgrading status is set to False and PodsReady status is set to True, which signifies that the upgrade has completed, as shown below

 ```
 $ kubectl describe zk